maickrau/GraphAligner/README.md

 Seeding:

+- `-s` External seeds.
+Load seeds from a .gam file.
 - `--seeds-mum-count` MUM seeds.
 Use the longest n maximal unique matches for alignment. -1 for all MUMs
 - `--seeds-mem-count` MEM seeds.
 Use the longest n maximal exact matches for alignment. -1 for all MEMs
 - `--seeds-mxm-length` MUM/MEM minimum length.
 Don't use MUMs/MEMs shorter than n